HankB/polana-ansible/README.md

     eth_mac=dc:a6:32:bf:65:b7 wifi_mac=dc:a6:32:bf:65:b8"
 ```

-(Please note difference for spoofing between `provision-Debian.yml` and `provision-Debian-lite.yml` until the latter is modified to match on `Driver`)

 ### first-boot-Debian.yml

 The Debian install does not include Python so this playbook installs it so subsequent playbooks can use regular playbook tasks.